Contact RRSC Council Members

 Randy Wiggins

 Wiggins is the county manager for Cherokee County, North Carolina.
-With 20 years of governmental experience, he has served previously as county manager and as finance director for Cherokee County.
+With 20 years of government experience, he has served as county manager and finance director for Cherokee County.
 He also served as human resources manager for a division of Emerson Electric, as well as project manager and business development manager for local companies.
-In addition to his responsibilities as county manager, he serves on numerous local boards and committees among which he is the past chair of the board of directors for Industrial Opportunities, Inc. (a home-grown vocational rehabilitation company ranked as one of the largest employers in Cherokee County).
+In addition to his responsibilities as county manager, he serves on numerous local boards and committees, among them, he is a past chair of the board of directors of Industrial Opportunities, Inc. (a homegrown vocational rehabilitation company ranked as one of the largest employers in Cherokee County).

-He attended Western Carolina University where he earned his B.S./B.A. in Computer Information Systems, and successfully completed the UNC-Chapel Hill School of Government’s County Administration Program.
+He attended Western Carolina University, where he earned his Bachelor of Science in Computer Information Systems, and successfully completed the UNC-Chapel Hill School of Government’s Administration Program.